 Be careful with rolling casters.
 They can damage the floor.
 If you choose to use them, look for the widest possible wheel you can find.

-Avoid exposure to direct sunlight (UV) for prolonged periods of time.
+To keep your floors in pristine condition, avoid exposure to direct sunlight for prolonged periods of time.
 During peak sunlight hours, use drapes or blinds to minimize the direct sunlight on the vinyl flooring.
 Most types of flooring will be affected by continuous strong sunlight.
 In addition, excessive temperatures are not good for resilient floors.

 Some natural ventilation or intermittent air conditioning in vacant homes should be considered.